 LAirA defines in a transnational policy learning dialogue the action plans for low carbon mobility of airport passenger and employees, taking into consideration multiple types of interventions (the seven LAirA thematic areas) not only related to public transport (competence of authorities), but also to further integrate other low carbon mobility solutions (e.g. e-mobility, car sharing).
 Strategies for low carbon integration of airports in Functional Urban Areas are defined in a governance process involving airports, authorities, agencies, transport providers, associations & nodes.

 In its efforts to enhance the capacities of local and regional authorities, the LAirA project delivers knowledge through several transnational action plans related to multimodal, smart and low carbon airport access.
 You can check below the LAirA action plans:

-Air-Rail Link – This thematic report focuses on action plans from project partners to introduce Air-Rail Links as part of the wider LAirA initiative
+Air-Rail Links Report – This thematic report focuses on action plans from project partners to introduce Air-Rail Links as part of the wider LAirA initiative.

-Wayfinding at Airports – This report considers the global best practice examples of wayfinding at airports to set out how signage and other wayfinding mediums are used to guide passengers through airports.
+Wayfinding at Airports Action Plan – This report considers the global best practice examples of wayfinding at airports to set out how signage and other wayfinding mediums are used to guide passengers through airports.

 municipality of 18th district of budapest, lead partner, hungary

 dubrovnik airport ltd, croatia

 city of poznan, poland